Updated on October 10th, 2023

-The first time I visited (as a more spontaneous student with very little planning done), we waited until we got to each port to find accommodation.
-This is still an option today as there are people trying to fill their rooms however, it is not always the best way to get the ideal location.
+The first time I visited, I was a spontaneous student with very little planning.
+We waited until we got to each port to find accommodation.
+This is still an option today as there are people trying to fill their rooms.
+However, it is not always the best way to get to your perfect location.

-This is where it’s important to choose your islands.
-Some have flights to & from UK airports which means you can start in one place & fly home from another.
+This is where it’s important to choose which you believe will be your best Greek Islands to visit.
+Some have international airports which means you can start in one place & fly home from another.
 I have often started in Athens & come back from either Mykonos or Santorini (or once, Kos).
 This means that all your travel is one way.
 Although many of the islands have airports they don’t all fly internationally.

 Then plan your route in a circular motion to minimise ferry time between your desired stops.
 This can take some time when planning.

 There are flights available internally between the islands but I can assure you that by the time you have gone through the process of check-in & security, a ferry is a way more pleasant experience!